h5bp/server-configs-apache/README.md

   * **XAMPP**: `/Applications/XAMPP/etc/httpd.conf`
   * **WAMP**: `C:\apache\conf\httpd.conf`

-  Open the file in a text editor and uncomment all of the required modules.
+  Open the file in a text editor and uncomment all the required modules.
   Once you have done so, reset MAMP/WAMP/XAMPP.

 ### Apache httpd configuration